Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 Now let $T=S$ be a set of places such that if $v\not\in S$ then $\mG(\mO_v)$ is reductive and is determined by $t_v$.
 At each place $v\in S$ we choose $\mK_{v}\in \Shv(\Sht^{\loc}_{v})$.
 This collection of sheaves will serve as the chosen ``generalized level structure" at $v\in S$.
 Proper push-forward of $\mK_{v}$ along the Newton map $\on{Nt}_{v}:\Sht^{\loc}_{v}\to \frakB(G_{v})$ should correspond a(n ind-)coherent sheaf $\frakA_{\mK_{v}}$ on $\Loc_{v}$ via Conjecture \ref{Conj: cat LLC}.

 \begin{conjecture} For $V\in \Rep({}^cG^I)$, we have

 \end{conjecture}

-\begin{rmk} There is a more conceptual formulation of this conjecture, saying two functors $\prod_v\Shv(\frakB(G_v),k)\to \Ind\Coh(\Loc_{{}^cG,F,S})$, one constructed using cohomology of moduli of Shtukas and one obtained from Conjecture \ref{Conj: cat LLC}), are canonically isomorphic.
-We refer to \cite{HZ} for details. \end{rmk}
+\begin{remark} There is a more conceptual formulation of this conjecture, saying two functors $\prod_v\Shv(\frakB(G_v),\Lambda)\to \Ind\Coh(\Loc_{{}^cG,F,S})$, one constructed using cohomology of moduli of Shtukas and one obtained from Conjecture \ref{Conj: cat LLC}), are canonically isomorphic.
+We refer to \cite{HZ} for details. \end{remark}